-- (a) I'll hold regular office hours on Thursday from 10:00-11:50 and Friday from 1:00-1:50.
+- (a) Those of you entering college will find that you have much more responsibility for your own education than you did before.
+If you're struggling in this class, you have to be proactive about getting the help you need. - (b) However, there is a lot of help available. - (c) I'll hold regular office hours on Wednesday from 1:00-3:00 and Friday from 10:30-11:30.
 My office is MS 5634; since the Mathematical Sciences building is hard to navigate, the easiest way to find it is to follow the signs to the "visualization portal".
-My office is across the hall from that. - (b) Even when I don't have scheduled office hours, I'm often in my office and available to answer questions.
-Any time my office door is cracked open, that means I'm available. - (c) Inevitably, in a large class, there will be a few students who have conflicts with the scheduled office hours.
+My office is across the hall from that. - (d) Even when I don't have scheduled office hours, I'm often in my office and available to answer questions.
+Any time my office door is cracked open, that means I'm available.

+- (e) Inevitably, in a large class, there will be a few students who have conflicts with the scheduled office hours.
 I'm happy to schedule extra times to meet with students who can't make the main office hours.
-Send me an e-mail, or talk to me about it after lecture. - (d) You also have sections, where you meet with your TA once a week.
-These will be more focused on practical issues about solving problems than the class. - (e) And, your TA will announce their own office hours. - (f) The SMC (Student Math Center) is located in MS 3974, and is open from 10:00 to 3:00 Monday through Thursday.
-Graduate students are there to provide additional help. - 11.
-Special Accommodations - (a) If you have a disability that requires some kind of accommodation, you should contact the Office for Students with Disabilities as soon as possible.
-They can be a little slow processing requests and you'll want to make sure yours gets through before the first midterm.
+Send me an e-mail, or talk to me about it after lecture. - (f) You also have sections, where you meet with your TA once a week.
+These will be more focused on practical issues about solving problems than the class. - (g) And, your TA will announce their own office hours. - (h) The SMC (Student Math Center) is located in MS 3974, and is open from 10:00 to 3:00 Monday through Thursday.
+Graduate students are there to provide additional help.